 About the Nature Recovery Network

 Initiated by Long Mead Local Wildlife Site in August 2019, the guiding idea of the NRN is something like 'Charity begins at Home'.
-If we do our nature recovery by effectively 'volunteering' in our own gardens, or on our own doorsteps, with the experts who live among us, we reap the rewards of our efforts every time we step outside our doors.
+If we do our nature recovery by effectively 'volunteering' in our own gardens, or on our own doorsteps, and by getting advice and learning 'best-practice from the experts who live among us, we reap the rewards of our efforts every time we step outside our doors.
 When we see the positive results we might be encouraged to do even more – particularly if our neighbour is also doing it and we can chat over the fence about how the patch of wildflowers that we planted on the verge is flourishing, or whether the cuckoo that we heard last year has returned.

 Get Updates